Jonathan2251/lbd/source/llvmstructure.rst

 With this information, the LLVM TableGen will generate instruction both in assembly and binary automatically (the binary instruction issued in obj file of ELF format which will be explained at later chapter).
-Similarly, the machine instruction DAG node LD and ST can be translated from IR DAG node **load** and **store**.
+Similarly, the machine instruction DAG nodes LD and ST can be translated from IR DAG nodes **load** and **store**.
 Notice that the $r1 in this case is virtual register name (not machine register).

 .. _llvmstructure-f13: